-AI Generated Sales Content: The Quality Problem No One's Talking About
+AI-Generated Sales Content: The Quality Problem No One's Talking About

-AI Generated Sales Content: The Quality Problem No One's Talking About
+AI-Generated Sales Content: The Quality Problem No One's Talking About

 Open any LinkedIn feed and count how many posts start with “In today’s rapidly evolving landscape…” or “Here are 7 ways to…” or “The key to success is…” That’s not content strategy.
 That’s a content factory producing commodity output.

-This is the quality problem nobody wants to talk about — because the AI vendors selling content creation tools have no incentive to tell you, and the companies using those tools don’t want to admit their “AI-powered content strategy” is producing the same generic output as everyone else.
+This is the quality problem nobody wants to talk about.
+The AI vendors selling content creation tools have no incentive to tell you.
+And the companies using those tools don’t want to admit their “AI powered content strategy” is producing the same generic output as everyone else.

 The signals of AI generated sales content